Donald Trump Jr. infected with coronavirus and in isolation

-U.S. President Donald Trump’s oldest son, Donald Trump Jr., tested positive for coronavirus infection earlier this week and is isolating, according to three people familiar with the matter.
+President Donald Trump’s oldest son, Donald Trump Jr., tested positive for coronavirus earlier this week and is isolating, according to three people familiar with the matter.

 A spokesman for Trump Jr. said in a statement he is asymptomatic for COVID-19, the disease caused by the virus.

-Several of Pence’s aides have been infected, including his press secretary and chief of staff.
+Several of Pence’s aides have been infected, including his communications director, who had previously been his press secretary, and his chief of staff.
 Pence himself has not.

 Giuliani attended a news conference his father hosted Thursday where he and other Trump-allied lawyers repeated unsubstantiated claims that voter fraud had led to the president’s defeat for re-election.
 One of the lawyers, Jenna Ellis, said Friday on Twitter that she and Rudy Giuliani had tested negative for infection.